bishtabhinavsingh/csv-converter/README.md

 # CsvConverter Tool

-The purpose of this tool is to become a swissarmy knife like tool for all databases (SQL and No SQL) with simple command-line interface.
+The purpose of this tool is to become a swissarmy knife like tool for sending csv data to any database (SQL or No SQL) with simple command-line interface.
 Later phase of the project will involve developing a more user friendly GUI.

 Making the CSV tool as modular as possible so it can be used as a microservice or imported as a library to enhance functionality of an existing application.